 Even the restaurant space was designed intentionally, to foster community values and interaction.
 Being a mom, my eye goes straight toward a box of toys at the back of the restaurant.
 “I know that toy!”
 I laugh, spotting a wooden activity cube.
 Gunawan tells me that the modular play space for kids during the day converts into a dining table at night.
 Then he points out cubbies between the tables that I hadn’t noticed previously.
 “Stroller parking!” he exclaims.

 And then there’s the “self-serve” process, and large communal tables, which are all meant to involve the customer as an active participant in the meal, rather than simply being waited on.
-Scott is particularly enthused about this concept, and he refills his water glass from the customer bar refill area (still or sparkling water!) several times.
+My husband is particularly enthused about this concept, and he refills his water glass from the customer bar refill area (still or sparkling water!) several times.
 “We’re happy to serve you, but we also want you to be able to set your own pace if you like,” says Gunawan.
 You can even make your way up to the counter and check out the wine selection by holding each of the bottles and reading the labels.

 Finally, there’s the bread subscription service.
 The restaurant’s bakery is now offering two loaves of bread per week to subscribers, complete with cloth bread bags handmade locally.
 They use ancient organic wheat varietals, rye, red fife, oats, marquis, and bishop flour grown and milled nearby.